Futures Act as Price Benchmark

 Gold futures, meanwhile, have long acted as a global price benchmark.

 "In the dynamic world of finance, gold stands as one of the oldest and most reliable assets," said Jin Hennig, global head of Metals at CME Group.
 "For the past 50 years, Gold futures have been at the forefront of price discovery, serving as the global benchmark for gold pricing.
-Gold's quality and universal appeal have made it a mainstay in universal portfolios worldwide."
+Gold's quality and universal appeal have made it a mainstay in investment portfolios worldwide."

 Amid this backdrop, roughly $63 billion in notional value of gold is traded daily across the entire Gold futures product line, according to CME Group data.
 Gold futures at CME Group provide unmatched liquidity and market depth to boost trading efficiencies for market participants globally.